-It’s easy to see that ‘to be honest’ means that the speaker wants to emphasize she isn’t lying, but there’s more to this phrase than just that; we emphasize our honesty with this phrase when we are in situations where we might actually prefer not to be honest, often because we feel a bit embarrassed.
+It’s easy to think that “to be honest” only means the speaker wants to emphasize she isn’t lying.
+But there’s more to this phrase.
+We emphasize our honesty with this phrase when we are in situations where we might actually prefer not to be honest, often because we feel a bit embarrassed.

 Chocolate has such a sweet taste and creamy texture.
-To be honest, I eat chocolate every day.
+To be honest, I eat more chocolate than I should every day.

-The first example is not exactly logical — since most people like chocolate there’s no reason for the speaker to be embarrassed that it is her favourite food.
-The second example, however, is more sophisticated: There’s nothing that shows us why the speaker is embarrassed, but she assumes her listener also believes that it’s not particularly healthy to eat chocolate every day.
+The first example suggests the author is honestly trying to say their favourite snack is chocolate.
+The second example, however, is more sophisticated: there’s nothing that shows us why the speaker is embarrassed, but she assumes her listener also believes that it’s not particularly healthy to eat chocolate every day.
 That shared belief supposedly makes her embarrassment reasonable and the use of the phrase more appropriate.

 Did you see John’s presentation?
 He looked really unprepared.

 Frankly speaking, I don’t think he’s qualified for the job.

 This phrase is similar to “in my opinion”.
 We use it to introduce an opinion but it also indicates that the speaker understands his opinion isn’t universal, or it may not matter much.